 According to the 2015 US News & World Report 100 Best Jobs list, radiologic technologist is #15 in health care jobs and #32 overall.

-The Radiography Program at the University of Nebraska Medical Center is offered as a primary certification modality within the Division of Radiation Science Technology Education at UNMC.
+The Radiography Program at the University of Nebraska Medical Center is offered as a primary certification modality within the Department of Medical Imaging & Therapeutic Sciences.
 The 21 month program consists of lecture, demonstrations, laboratory, and clinical instruction.
 A comprehensive knowledge base and clinical competencies are achieved through a plan of study that focuses on increasing proficiency under the supervision of quality faculty and staff.
-Campus locations include Columbus, Grand Island, Kearney, and Omaha.
+Campus locations include Columbus, Kearney, and Omaha.

 Upon completion of 50 specified college prerequisites and the 21 month professional program, students are awarded a Bachelor Degree in Radiation Science Technology and are eligible to take the national examination for certification in Radiography by the American Registry of Radiologic Technologists.
-Students having completed the Radiography program may also apply for an additional year of study in a secondary certification Radiation Science Program.
+Students having completed the Radiography program may also apply for an additional year of study in a secondary certification Medical Imaging & Therapeutic Sciences Program.

 Accreditation for Radiography Education

-The UNMC Radiography Programs are accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The UNMC Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 For more information on the JRCERT, please use the contact information below.